Letztes Update: 21. September 2025

 Antwort der Redaktion

-The first step in historical document verification is analyzing the source.
-Historians consider who created the document, when it was created, and for what purpose.
-Understanding the context in which a document was produced can reveal potential biases or limitations.
+The first step in historical document verification is analyzing the source of the document.
+Historians examine who created the document, when it was created, and for what purpose.
+This helps in understanding the context and potential biases that may influence the content.

 Last updated 3 mins ago